OomsOoms/distance-sensor-cube-timer/README.md

 It now Works on windows! kind of, it uses the enter key to start and stop the timer. it auto detects if you have the RPi.gpio module installed and runs and deletes necessary code if you dont have it.

 ## To do
-Make the timer start with any key you want(may need the GUI) Make a GUI
+*Make the timer start with any key you want(may need the GUI) *Make a GUI
-Scramble generator - 3x3
+*Scramble generator - 3x3
-update scramble generator for more WCA events make timer.txt compatible with your cstimer sessions
+*Update scramble generator for more WCA events
+M*ake timer.txt compatible with your cstimer sessions

 ## requirements